 I know firsthand how difficult it can be sometimes to find vegan or plant-based restaurants when you travel.
 You have to plan ahead in order to keep yourself on track.

 And, if you’re like me and love food, you want to be eating delicious vegan meals!
-Not just the one veggie choice on a menu that seems like an afterthought.
+Not just the one single veggie choice on a menu that seems like an afterthought.
 You want flavor!

 top PLACES to eat vegan in Sedona